Shopify/quilt/packages/react-traverse-nodes/README.md

 | `F`       | `400ms`            |
 | `G`       | `100ms`            |

-In a traditional traversal approach, such as the one taken by `react-apollo` or `react-tree-walker`, this would take a minimum of `1100ms` to complete:
+In a traditional traversal approach, such as the one taken by `react-tree-walker`, this would take a minimum of `1100ms` to complete:

 ![Regular traversal](REG_TRAVERSAL.png)